 The goals of the Multilingual FrameNet Project (NSF Award #1629989) are: (1) to align the databases of the different FrameNets at the level of frames and that of words (technically, lexical units, i.e., a single sense of a word in a frame); and (2) to investigate the extent to which the semantic frames of the English FrameNet database might be construed as cross-culturally and cross-linguistically “the same” and to determine the underlying linguistic and cultural differences when they differ.
 Multilingual FrameNet has also begun a parallel annotation task, which requires addressing a range of questions involving representation, cross-lingual framing differences, metonymy, and metaphor, as well as the interaction of frames and constructions (Fillmore 1988, 2013).

-Participants in this tutorial will learn about:
+Participants in this tutorial learned about:

 - FrameNet, its methodology, and practices